 Cheapest car insurance for seniors with DUIs in Arkansas

-A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
-In most instances, your premium will double with a DUI.
-According to CarInsurance.com, in some states, rates can increase by 79% after the first DUI and up to 163% after a second.
+A DUI is a serious driving violation; your insurance rates will soar once it hits your driving record.
+In most cases, your insurance premium will double if you have a DUI.
+According to CarInsurance.com in some states, the increase can be as much as 79% after your first DUI.
+If you manage to rack up a second DUI, the increase could be as much as 163%.

 Finding affordable coverage (or any coverage) will become more difficult after a DUI.
 Still, according to our data, these are the best insurers for seniors with a DUI in Arkansas: